Quality Education Fund

 Unlike typical STEM activities, the SWEETIE curriculum is closely aligned with the new primary school science curriculum.
 The platform provides tailored teaching resources for all 17 engineering design activities outlined in the curriculum framework, along with a clear, step-by-step assessment approach.
 Each activity links directly to the new science curriculum content.
 This makes SWEETIE a valuable support for frontline teachers.
 It addresses one of the most challenging parts in the new curriculum: handling the teaching and assessment in Domain 4.

-Annual Subscription Plan
+Primary School Annual Subscription Plan

 (Total 5 plans, please click the arrow for more details)

-Semi-annual Subscription Plan
+Primary School Semi-annual Subscription Plan

 (Total 5 plans, please click the arrow for more details)